“We wanted to show that reality is often not black and white. It can be grey and must have nuances in order to be real.”

 Covering nuances in for instance growth in global income

-Truth is Not Black and White Sometimes the truth is not black and white and audiences distrust journalism that depicts the world through a simplistic lens.
+1. Truth is not black and white.
+Sometimes the truth is not black and white, and audiences distrust journalism that depicts the world through a simplistic lens.

-Calm and Curious Discussions Counterintuitively audiences welcome an opportunity to delve into complex issues without neat answers.
+2. Calm and curious discussions.
+Counterintuitively, audiences welcome an opportunity to delve into complex issues without neat answers.

-Offers Specialised Insights Giving external experts and editorial role offers specialised insights and integrity to the journalism.
+3. Offers specialized insights.
+Giving external experts and editorial role offers specialized insights and integrity to the journalism.

-Requires Man Power and Time Projects such as Nuancerer require extra resources in terms of man power and time.
+4. Resources.
+Projects such as Nuancerer require extra resources in terms of manpower and time.